Updated: Nov 11

 If you want more options, head to Ísafjörður, a 50-minute drive to the north, 59 km (36 miles) away.
 With around 2,700 people, Ísafjörður is the most-populated settlement of the Westfjords.
 It has a university, a hospital, and a large harbor to cater to the cruise ships that dock there.

 From Ísafjörður you can take regional flights to other areas of Iceland, as well as ferries to Hornstrandir Nature Reserve.
 The reserve is a protected area of Iceland with zero inhabitants and it sits above the country’s northernmost glacier, Drangajökull.

 When you travel through the Westfjords, make sure to stock up on gas whenever the opportunity arises.
 Sometimes gas stations can be far apart, with no civilization for kilometers around; most of them are unmanned and don’t accept cash, so bring your credit or debit card with you.
-If you want to check gas prices in Iceland, click here.
+Don't miss our post on gas prices in Iceland.

 Joining a Tour to Dynjandi